USC is committed to offering a postgraduate research environment of the highest quality for all candidates within our programs.

-USC Scholarships are advertised on the USC website and include details of the associated project, available funding, eligibility requirements and selection criteria.
+USC Research Scholarships are advertised on the USC website and include details of the associated project, scholarship inclusions, eligibility requirements and selection criteria.

 To be considered for the scholarship, follow the specific instructions within the scholarship advertisement.
-This includes completing the USC scholarship application form, providing a response to the selection criteria, and attaching any supporting documentation.
+This includes completing the HDR Scholarship application form, providing a response to the selection criteria, and attaching any supporting documentation.

-Applications are submitted to the Office of Research (email@example.com) by the closing date provided in the advertisement.
-The application must be complete for it to be considered.
+Applications are submitted to the Graduate Research Studies Management Office by the closing date provided in the advertisement.
+Incomplete applications will not be considered.